 In 2015, The Government Accountability Office published a drug safety memo stating:

 “FDA lacks reliable, readily accessible data on tracked safety issues and post-market studies needed to meet certain post-market safety reporting responsibilities and to conduct systematic oversight.
 Tracked safety issues are potential safety issues that FDA determines are significant and that it tracks using an internal database.
 Internal control standards for federal agencies specify that information should be recorded in a form and within a time frame that enables staff to carry out their responsibilities and that relevant, reliable, and timely information should be available for external reporting purposes.
 However, evaluations conducted by CDER of data in its database revealed problems with the completeness, timeliness, and accuracy of the data.
-These problems, as well as problems with the way data are recorded that impair their accessibility, have prevented FDA from publishing statutorily required reports on certain potential safety issues and post-market studies in a timely manner, and have restricted the agency’s ability to perform systematic oversight of post-market drug safety.
-Although FDA has taken some steps to address the problems with its data, the agency lacks plans that comprehensively outline its efforts and establish related goals and time frames.
+These problems, as well as problems with the way data, are recorded that impair their accessibility, have prevented FDA from publishing statutorily required reports on certain potential safety issues and post-market studies in a timely manner, and have restricted the agency’s ability to perform systematic oversight of post-market drug safety.
+Although the FDA has taken some steps to address the problems with its data, the agency lacks plans that comprehensively outline its efforts and establish related goals and time frames.
 Additionally, FDA does not have plans to use these data to inform its oversight of its expedited programs, such as determining if drugs that used an expedited program were subsequently associated with tracked safety issues at rates or of types that differed from drugs that used FDA’s standard process.”

 When questioned about Actemra, the FDA declined to comment and instead, provided this written statement: “[the FDA] continually monitors post-marketing safety of approved drug products and remains committed to informing the public in a timely manner when the FDA identifies safety issues.”